mariohaya/nvim-to-LaTeX/README.md

 # nvim-to-LaTeX
-Command to compile a file to LaTeX with pdf-latex in NeoVim's init.lua.
+Compile a file to LaTeX with pdf-latex in NeoVim.
+Simply add this command to NeoVim's init.lua.

-Requires texlive's core packages, which you can find here: https://archlinux.org/packages/?sort=&q=texlive&maintainer=&flagged=
+Requires texlive's core packages, which you can find here (for Arch Linux): https://archlinux.org/packages/?sort=&q=texlive&maintainer=&flagged=